English as a Second Language (ESL)

 Amount of funds received will be based on several criteria such as the number of students

 enrolled, their contact hours, number of goals achieved, cost per outcome, amount of matching fund

-Students are assessed and pre- and post-tested by nationally recognized
+Students take both pre-tests and post-tests by the nationally recognized

 Comprehensive Adult Student Assessment System (CASAS).

 The ESL program includes resume preparation, job search interview and job retention skills.
 This program

 also teaches Civics and prepares eligible adults for the citizenship test.

 The following are the main goals of students at WIC.